Research Priorities in Women’s Health, Obstetric and Neonatal Nursing

 Since 2003, AWHONN has created advisory panels to serve as “think tanks” in a consultant-client model to the Board of Directors.
 The Research Advisory Panel (RAP) members are appointed by the President of AWHONN through the Executive Office every year.

-Research Grants
+Research Awards

-AWHONN’s commitment to nursing research and scholarship is reflected in our 27-year history of funding nursing research and promoting evidence-based nursing care.
+AWHONN’s commitment to nursing research and scholarship is reflected in our 31-year history of funding nursing research and promoting evidence-based nursing care.
 Our program is designed primarily for researchers whose efforts are on the beginning stages of a program of research.
 Awards are granted to researchers whose proposals investigate variables relevant to AWHONN’s 2024-2028 Research Priorities.
 Studies that are clinically focused and outcomes-based are a priority.
 Projects that focus on the nurse’s role in delivering cost-effective care in these subspecialties are encouraged and will also be considered.